vfyb/seminar3/Git commands.md

 Branch description:

-Branches in GIT is a "sandbox" for working with a part of file.
+Branches in GIT is a "sandbox" for working with a part of file or create alternative version of this part.
 It doesn't change the main file if switch to it from master branch.

 Commands: